Important information to help you plan your visit.

 Will you continue to offer group tours and free programming?

-In-person tours are not available.
-All our in-person programs have been canceled for the remainder of 2020.
-Please check our website for upcoming virtual tours of the exhibitions and additional virtual programming.
+In-person tours are currently not available.
+All our in-person programs have been made virtual for the Spring of 2021.
+Please check our website for upcoming virtual tours of the exhibitions and additional programming.

 How often is the Gregg Museum cleaned and sanitized?